In Brighton & Hove there are around 16,000 households who are unable to afford their heat and power costs.

 Anyone in the Brighton and Hove area who is struggling to manage their finances is welcome to contact BHESCo for advice and support.
 We can help to identify available financial support to help you pay off some or all of your debt.
 Different funding pots come and go throughout the year and we cannot guarantee that we will be able to help you at any given time.

-The Priority Services Register (PSR) is a free service provided by suppliers and network operators designed to give vulnerable customers access to the services they need.
-The list of services and benefits is quite long and varies by energy supplier.
-It could include anything from meter reading services at appropriate intervals to free gas safety checks, meter relocations, and assistance with billing (large-format or Braille bills).
-Individuals on the Priority Services Register can also expect advanced notices of interruptions to their service, and priority attention during a power cut.
+The Priority Services Register (PSR) is a free service provided by energy suppliers and electricity network operators and is designed to give vulnerable customers access to the services they need.
+The list of services and benefits could include

 You need to contact your energy supplier to get on the Priority Services Register since each energy supplier and network operator maintains its own register.